 Categorization Open Ended Response Specific Given the size of some districts, there is likely to be a wide variation of PPPs.
 It might be more useful to support the development of PPPs to address the issues of sub-basins.
+Specific 4.1 Addendum: all grants or loans will be approved or rejected by a representative of each group of stakeholders.
 General One of the updated plans that was put forth, was not agreeable to the Lower Rio Grande Water Users Organization but the approvers ignored and it was just approved without support.
 Need to make sure this doesn't happen again.
 Many in the area felt the state rammed it down everyone's throat.
 It would be better to get agreement.
 May be a Trust issue now that needs to be fixed.
 General Guidelines, and rule, need to define "adequate notice" or at least provide a minimum period of time that would be considered as having met this requirement.
 Without this clarification, there will be significant variability across planning regions and therefore inequity in engagement of public.
 General THis sounds like a full-blown administrative hearing structure, requiring professional expertise and many hours of time.
 How can this be carried out by a volunteer council?
+General I'm assuming that the proposal requirements and approval process will include some sort of "allocation transparency" to promote fairness and transparency.
+That priorities will be set by need or alignment with statewide objectives.
+General Be more specific here.
+What would be the goals of the grant program?
+What might be the restrictions?
+Set out some boundaries here in this document that will better guide the commission.
+For example, oil and gas or other industrial users should not be eligible for grants.
 Other Please see attached letter

 Categorization Open Ended Response General NMWA DOES NOT SUPPORT: As explained in our Guideline 2.0 comment, it is premature to draft Guidelines.
 As recommendations for implementing Rules, Guidelines should be drafted after we have quasi-final or approved Rules.
 General Limiting the consultation process to only two meetings is a significant affront to all water rights owners and the broader public who depend on water for farming and agriculture in their communities.
 This minimal engagement fails to provide adequate opportunities for meaningful input and disregards the essential role these stakeholders play in water resource management.
-Other Keep Government out.
+General NO committee leave water rights to land owner